Paulj1989/paulrjohnson.net/content/posts/2022-05-07-combining-tidymodels-and-caret.md

 ```

-If everything looks alright, you can take the model_recipe object that you've created and use it as the model formula that you would otherwise have to specify in the caret train() function.
+If everything looks alright, you can take the *model_recipe* object that you've created and use it as the model formula that you would otherwise have to specify in the **caret** *train()* function.

-For the rest of the process, you can switch over to caret, first using the trainControl() function to specify the training parameters and then the train() function for the model training.
+For the rest of the process, you can switch over to **caret**, first using the *trainControl()* function to specify the training parameters and then the *train()* function for the model training.

 ```R
 # set random seed